MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 In this syntax, the dollar sign (`$`) indicates a variable, and the drive name indicates an environment variable.

-> [!NOTE]
-> In Windows, environment variable names are case-insensitive.
-On Linux and
-> macOS, environment variable names are case-sensitive.
-In most cases,
-> environment variables are all uppercase.
-Refer to the documentation for your
-> operating system for specific information.

 ### Changing Environment Variables

 On Windows, environment variables can be defined in three scopes: